Norahyd/SecurityProject/README.md

 - Session token stored as secure HTTP-only cookie
 - Role-based access (admin vs. user)
 - SQL injection vulnerabilities in the unsafe version
+- Cross-Site Scripting (XSS) in the vulnerable version
 - Cookie-based authentication in the secure version

 ## 🧪 How to Test Security Features